Tkachenko-School/awesome-js-essentials/part1/article5.md

 ```

-## Gen z hack #2 — String joins
+## Gen Z hack #2 — String joins

 It’s a known fact that strings like other strings.
 Sooner or later you’d like to concatenate two or more of them.
  I don’t really like +ing them together, so *join()* comes to the rescue.

 ```
 [‘first’, ‘name’].join(‘ ‘); // = ‘first name’;